orshohat1/terraform-cicd/ReadME.md

 ## Main Branch Deployment Workflow

 ### Description:
-This workflow applies Terraform changes to the main branch and allows cleanup based on specific triggers.
+This workflow applies Terraform changes to the main branch.

 ### Steps:
 - **Apply:**
   - Executes Terraform apply on the main branch.

-- **Cleanup:**
-  - Destroys Terraform resources if triggered with the cleanup option set to true.